Who Needs To Follow ITAR Compliance?

 How do I know if I am ITAR compliant?

-- Review your internal processes, procedures, and policies to ensure that they align with the ITAR regulations.
+3. Review your internal processes, procedures, and policies to ensure that they align with the ITAR and export regulations.

 By taking these steps, you can ensure that your company is ITAR compliant and avoid potential penalties and legal ramifications for noncompliance.

-The countries that are restricted by ITAR regulations are determined by the U.S. government, specifically by the Department of State, Directorate of Defense Trade Controls (DDTC).
-The list of ITAR-restricted countries is updated periodically and includes countries that are deemed to pose a risk to U.S. national security or foreign policy interests.
+The U.S. government’s Department of State, Directorate of Defense Trade Controls (DDTC), determines ITAR-restricted countries.
+The periodically updated list includes countries posing a risk to U.S. national security or foreign policy interests.

 It is important to note that this list is subject to change, and individuals and organizations should consult with the DDTC or an ITAR compliance expert to ensure they are aware of any updates or changes to the list.